Paul Alfred Kleinert

 Paul Alfred Kleinert (born 24 February 1960) is a German writer, editor and translator.

 Biography

 Kleinert was born in Leipzig in 1960 with family roots in Silesia and Gdańsk.
-He studied theology and did theological and celtic studies in East Berlin at Humboldt Universität zu Berlin (HU Berlin) and West Berlin at Freie Universität Berlin (Free University of Berlin, FU Berlin), Edinburgh at University of Edinburgh and Dublin.
+He studied theology and did theological and celtic studies in East Berlin at Humboldt Universität zu Berlin (HU Berlin) and West Berlin at Freie Universität Berlin (Free University of Berlin, FU Berlin), Edinburgh at the University of Edinburgh and Dublin.
 His main areas of interest are poetry, short stories and translation from classical languages.
 He has lived and worked in Kreuzberg in Berlin since 1986.

 Publications

 43 editions since 1994, i.a.: